This Peach Bellini Jam Star is a beautiful pull apart bread made with peach jam and Prosecco. Sure to impress at any brunch.

 First off I cannot get Madonna’s Lucky Star out of my head.

-Just though I would share that so that maybe it will stick in your head too. 😛
+Just thought I would share that so that maybe it will stick in your head too. 😛

 Star breads I tend to only make around the holidays.